 We believe the combination of BGC and GFI will create a strong and diversified company, well positioned to capture future growth opportunities.
 Through this combination, we expect to deliver substantial benefits to customers of the combined company, and we expect to become the largest and most profitable wholesale brokerage company.
 We also believe this is a highly complementary combination, which will result in meaningful economies of scale.
 While the front office operations will remain separately branded divisions, we plan on integrating the back office, technology, and infrastructure of these two companies in a smart and deliberate way.
-By the first quarter of 2016, we expect to save at least \$50 million annually on items including network infrastructure, telephone lines, data centers, vendors, disaster recovery, regulatory capital and interest expense.
-We anticipate producing at last \$40 million in further annualized cost savings by the second anniversary of the transaction for a total of at least \$90 million.
-We also expect to generate increased productivity per broker and to continue converting voice and hybrid broking to more profitable fully electronic trading, all of which should lead to increased revenues, profitability and cash flows.
+We expect to reduce our expense run rate by at least \$50 million a year by the first quarter of 2016, and at least \$40 million in further annualized cost savings by the first quarter of 2017, for a total of at least \$90 million in savings, all excluding Trayport.
+By guaranteeing GFI's debt, we have substantially improved the credit rating of their bonds and lowered future interest payments.
+We have also been able to free up capital set aside for regulatory and clearing purposes, allowing us to use our balance sheet more efficiently.
+As the integration of BGC and GFI continues, we expect to generate increased productivity per broker and to continue converting voice and hybrid broking to more profitable fully electronic trading, all of which should lead to increased revenues, profitability and cash flows.